 - margarine, shortening, and lard

 The Mediterranean diet is a good example of an anti-inflammatory diet.
-It includes a lot of fresh vegetables, fruit, nuts, seeds, fish, olive oil, and whole grains.
+It includes:

-The white blood cell count is complicated.
-If you think your monocyte level is too high, talk with your doctor about why that is, whether you need treatment, and if lifestyle changes may be helpful.
+If your monocyte level is too high, a doctor can determine the cause, whether you need treatment, and if lifestyle changes may be helpful.